About.

 Pizzicato

 Ailyn’s triumphant 2024/25 season was highlighted by her eagerly awaited debut as Leonora in a new production of Verdi’s Il trovatore at Houston Grand Opera.
 She returned to The Metropolitan Opera to reprise her signature role of Mimì in Puccini’s La bohème, a performance she also offered at the Wiener Staatsoper and in a new production by Melanie Bacaling at the Lyric Opera of Chicago later in the season.
 Additional operatic engagements included Cio-Cio-San in Madama Butterfly at the Gran Teatre del Liceu, the title role in Tosca at Staatsoper Berlin, and Nedda in Pagliacci at the Bayerische Staatsoper.
-On the concert stage, she performed Mahler’s Symphony No. 2, “Resurrection” with the Jacksonville Symphony and Bizet’s Carmen in concert with the Detroit Symphony Orchestra under the baton of Jader Bignamini, celebrating the opera’s 150th anniversary, as well as a Gala Concert for The Atlanta Opera.
+On the concert stage, she performed Mahler’s Symphony No. 2, “Resurrection” with the Jacksonville Symphony and Bizet’s Carmen in concert with the Detroit Symphony Orchestra under the baton of Jader Bignamini, celebrating the opera’s 150th anniversary.
+She appeared in recital at the New Mexico Museum of Art and as part of the Lyric Opera of Chicago’s Beyond the Aria series, and she performed at Santa Fe Opera’s 2024 Summer Gala, as well as a Gala Concert for The Atlanta Opera.

 Biography current as of July 2025 – please replace all previous versions.